Can You Skip a Mortgage Payment Without Penalty?

 Can you skip a mortgage payment

 Skipping a mortgage payment isn’t ideal, but it happens for some homeowners from time to time.
-According to the Mortgage Bankers Association’s Research Institute for Housing America, 5% of American households failed to make a scheduled mortgage payment in the last quarter of 2021.
+According to one recent report, half of American homeowners and renters struggle to afford housing payments.
 If you have to cover an unexpected expense or if you’ve recently lost your job, you could find yourself in a financial squeeze that might have you considering skipping a mortgage payment.

-Missing a mortgage payment can hurt your credit and could cause late fees to rack up.
-However, you won’t necessarily be at risk of an immediate foreclosure.
+While missing a mortgage payment can hurt your credit and cause late fees to rack up.
+You won’t necessarily be at risk of an immediate foreclosure.

 What are the consequences of missing a mortgage payment?